 Sativa-dominant hybrid Haze crosses are known in the cannabis community for one very specific reason: tokers light XJ-13 up when they want euphoria in the mind and complete relaxation in the body.
 Think of it like you're getting a back rub, whilst simultaneously receiving a head massage, and you’ll know what smoking a hybrid Haze cross is like.
 XJ-13 will give you enough energy to exercise, or it will fill you up with creative energy which can be transferred into any skill.

 Most people think that this strain was created for the same reason other strains were that were mixed with G13.
-G13, because of its lacking flavour profile, was never all that popular on its own.
-Bred into a cross though, the effects of G13 can pair nicely with the tastes found in a complimentary strain.
+G13, because of its lacking flavor profile, was never all that popular on its own.
+Bred into a cross though, the effects of G13 can pair nicely with the tastes found in a complementary strain.